hanscappelle/filmtag-android-app/README.md

 * resolve locations into address or place names instead of lat/long?
 * easier way to mark film developed (not from edit film)

+## v0.19.0

+resolved obfuscation issue with release build

+Caused by: java.lang.IllegalStateException: TypeToken must be created with a type argument: new TypeToken<...>() {}; When using code shrinkers (ProGuard, R8, ...) make sure that generic signatures are preserved.

 ## v0.18.0

 * technical code improvements